 There is perhaps no greater icon of biotechnology than the pipette.
 This device invokes up images of technology and is found in science (and biotechnology) labs around the world.
 There are range of pipettes and applications, from simple transfer pipettes and disposable pipettes made of plastic, to multi-channel pipettes that allow for automated devices to transfer small volumes with incredible accuracy and precision.
-The range of pipettes can be partially viewed by looking at the coversheet.
+The range of pipettes can be partially viewed by looking at the lab coversheet and related key on the last page of the lab manual.
 There are a number of pipettes and pipette parts shown.
-If you have a minute, revisit the cover and try to identify the items show (reflect on the first lab, where you were provided the names of a number of these devices).
-The key to this activity is at the end of the lab, and if the image is poor, try using the online version of the lab to better view these devices.
-This lab will introduce you to serological and micropipettes.
-These two types of devices are used in almost every biotechnology lab application and thus, a fundamental working awareness of these apparatus is essential.
-Lastly, pipet or pipette are both correct spellings FYI.
+If you have a minute, revisit the cover and try to identify the items shown.
+There is a list of equipment and supplies used in this lab that has some modest images that may help you to identify some of the pipets.
+If the image is too poor, try using the on-line version of the lab to better view these devices.
+The on-line version of the coversheet can be viewed at: